 Having taken the decision to self-publish in 2008 before the Rise Of The Kindle, and being naturally outspoken, I found myself becoming a de facto spokesperson first for self-publishing and then for the more avant garde side of literature as a whole.
-In that capacity I contribute regularly to the Guardian Books Blog, have had a column for writers’ magazine Words With Jam since 2009, work on the Open Up to Indies campaign for the Alliance of Independent Authors, and am a regular around the internet and on panels such at the one above at Birmingham’s Pow Wow Litfest.
+In that capacity I contribute regularly to the Guardian Books Blog, had a column for writers’ magazine Words With Jam for 4 years, worked on the Open Up to Indies campaign for the Alliance of Independent Authors, and am a regular around the internet and on panels such at the one above at Birmingham’s Pow Wow Litfest.
 I’ve even found myself at Waterstones in Piccadilly chairing a conversation between two very stoned icons of the Alt Lit movement

 My own creative efforts are every bit as diverse and outre.
 I have written a number of literary and experimental novels including one written entirely on Facebook, for which social media bible Mashable rather flatteringly listed me among the top 100 writers on twitter.
 Another, much less experimental, novel was voted “favourite Oxford novel” by Blackwells readers in 2011.
 My prose, which encompasses four novels and a collection of short stories deals almost exclusively with the pain of those marginalised by the technologisation of the modern world.
 It’s a mix of grit (I once headlined a fabulous Brighton event called Grit Lit) and sentiment.
 As well as using experimental forms to explore this (my most recent novel is written wholly in numbers), I sometimes write in the transgressive mould – as with the story I’m reading in the photo above, The Last Fluffer in La La Land, which won the international spoken word show Literary Death Match in 2010.